DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/career-progression.md

 <strong>Fran:</strong> If you have qualified teacher status (QTS) and work in a maintained school, a school funded by the local authority, your salary is reviewed every year.
 Most teachers on the main pay scale get an annual pay rise but it may depend on your school’s management performance data to prove you’re completing whole school and individual targets.
 So you could potentially go from a starting salary of £30,000 to over £41,000, or more if you’re in London, in 5 years.

-As well as helping you understand the demands of a more senior role, a teaching and learning responsibility (TLR) could make a big difference to your pay.
+As well as helping you understand the demands of a more senior role, a teaching and learning responsibility (TLR) payment could make a big difference to your pay.
 If you’re in London it could be around an extra £15,000.